 No employer shall knowingly allow, require, permit, or authorize a disqualified driver to drive a CMV.

-Disqualifying offenses include:
+Disqual- A 60-day, 120-day, 1 year, 3 year and life suspension ifying offenses include: will be imposed on certain convictions, depending on

-- Driving a CMV while under the influence of alcohol - Driving a CMV while under the influence of a disqualifying drug or other controlled substance - Having an alcohol concentration of 0.04 or greater while operating a CMV - Having an alcohol concentration of 0.08 or greater while operating any motor vehicle - Refusing to take an alcohol test as required by a State or jurisdiction under its implied consent laws or regulations as defined in 383.72 - Leaving the scene of an accident that involves a CMV - Using a CMV to commit a felony - Driving a CMV when the driver's CDL is revoked, suspended, or canceled, or the driver is disqualified from operating a CMV - Using a CMV to cause a fatality - Using a CMV to commit serious traffic violations - Using a CMV to violate an Out-of-Service Order - Using a CMV to violate the Railroad-Highway Grade Crossing rule - Effective September 30, 2005, CDL license holders will be subject when driving a non-CMV (personal vehicle) to the moving violation standards in 383.51, the same as if they were driving CMV.
+- Driving a CMV while under the influence of alcohol - Driving a CMV while under the influence of a disqualifying drug or other controlled substance

+• Having an alcohol concentration of 0.04 or greater while operating a CMV

+- Having an alcohol concentration of 0.08 or greater while operating any motor vehicle - Refusing to take an alcohol test as required by a State or jurisdiction under its implied consent laws or regulations as defined in 383.72 - Leaving the scene of an accident that involves a CMV - Using a CMV to commit a felony

+Driving a CMV when the driver's CDL is revoked, suspended, or canceled, or the driver is disqualified from operating a CMV

+- Using a CMV to cause a fatality - Using a CMV to commit serious traffic violations - Using a CMV to violate an Out-of-Service Order

+Using a CMV to violate the Railroad-Highway Grade Crossing rule

+Effective September 30, 2005, CDL license holders will be subject when driving a non-CMV (personal vehicle) to the moving violation standards in 383.51, the same as if they were driving CMV.